ambarishg/geospatial_azure/README.md

 ## Solution / Idea
 The solution would be to develop the **SocioEconomic Hub** for India.
 The socio economic data would be consolidated with geospatial data as well as tabular data.
 The data would be cleaned and accurate.
 The data would be presented to the decision makers in the format they can utilize

+**Geospatial conflation** will be used to merge various sources of geospatial data and tabular data to produce meaningful insights

 # Current Implementation